itsobi/spotify-app/README.md

 ## Quick Start

-Download zip file or clone the repository and open it up in your text editor.
+Download zip file or clone the repository, and open it up in your text editor.

 ### `npm start`